Groestlcoin/lightning/doc/guides/Getting Started/getting-started/installation.md

 - pip3: to install python-bitcoinlib
 - valgrind: for extra debugging checks

-You will also need a version of bitcoind with segregated witness and `estimatesmartfee` with `ECONOMICAL` mode support, such as the 0.16 or above.
+You will also need a version of groestlcoind with segregated witness and `estimatesmartfee` with `ECONOMICAL` mode support, such as the 0.16 or above.

 ## To Build on Ubuntu